twinfoundation/api/packages/api-auth-entity-storage-service/docs/reference/interfaces/AuthCookiePreProcessorConfig.md

-# Interface: IEntityStorageAuthenticationServiceConfig
+# Interface: AuthCookiePreProcessorConfig

-Configuration for the entity storage authentication service.
+Configuration for the authentication cookie pre processor.

 ## Properties